 Fiona Nelson ran the Winter Shelter for us in 2016-2017 and came to us with loads of experience with the homeless sector in other parts of the country.
 She lives in Staveley and is another active member of King’s Church, Kendal.

 Paul studied at Wolverhampton Polytechnic where he obtained a Higher National Diploma in Business Studies and has worked as an Independent Financial Adviser for nearly twenty years.
 More recently, he has been working as a Will Writer, and is a qualified member of the Institute of Professional Will Writers.
 In his spare time, Paul enjoys cycling on his tandem with his wife Jeannette, and attends a local church.

 Judith became a trustee in 2018.
 She graduated in history at Southampton University and then studied at Guildford College of Law.
 Kendal being her father’s home town, she came here for her practical training and stayed to practice as a Solicitor, mostly part-time to allow for the needs of a family of three daughters.
 She is a Catholic and has an active interest in local history and in natural history.
 She volunteers at Kendal Museum, assisting the curator in updating catalogues of the extensive collection natural history specimens.

 Keith also joined the board in 2018.
-After graduating in Mathematics, Keith spent over thirty years in the computer industry, including twenty years running his own business.
+After graduating in Mathematics, he spent over thirty years in the computer industry, including twenty years running his own business.
 He and his wife Gay then retired to the Lake District and founded a charitable trust which principally funds specific medical work in developing countries.
 They have three children and two grandchildren.
 He is an outdoor enthusiast and a Catholic.